Abinesh-L/Image-Stitching-using-SIFT-feature-detection-algorithm/README.md

 descriptors matches between two images.
 The inbuilt function in Opencv is used. cv2.findHomography(ptB, ptA, cv2.RANSAC, 5.0) ptB, ptA – represents the matched descriptors index

+## RANSAC (Random sample consensus) algorithm:
+It is an iterative method to estimate parameters of a mathematical model from a set of observed data that contains outliers, when outliers are to be accorded no influence on the values of the estimates, thus making it an outlier detection method.
+In the cases where, more than 4 matching descriptors are generated, the RANSAC algorithm is used to determine the best set of 4 matching descriptors to determine the homography matrix.
+This method is passed as an argument to the function call of cv2.findHomography.
+RANSAC selects the best set of 4 matching descriptors, by finding the matches that gives maximum number of inliers (or least outliers) of points.

+# TASK 2
+In task 2, since there are multiple images to be stitched the sequence in the order of stitching needs to be predicted before image stitching.
+In this case, the process is done by selecting one among the given image as the base image and then consecutively step by step the images are stitched.
+The sequential order of the stitching is selected based on the overlap matrix that is determined by the number of matching descriptors of 2 images.

+This matrix is N*N matrix (N is the total number of give images), where Nth row elements represents the matching of Nth image with respect to every other images.
+The value in every element of the matrix is determined by the percentage of overlap between the two images, where the two images represent the element’s coordinates.
+[I,j] in matrix represents the value of overlap of the ith image with the jth image.
+The overlap value is the ratio of number of matching descriptors of ith, jth image(Mmatch ) and the total number of descriptors in ith image(Imatch).
+R = Mmatch/Imatch